gambonny/cflo/README.md

 })

 logger.info('User registered', { email: 'user@example.com' })
-logger.debug('This won’t print unless level is debug or lower')
+logger.debug('This won’t print unless level is set to "debug"')
 ```

 You can safely pass configuration from environment variables like this: